Join our network. Make change happen.

 Overview of State Policies for Energy Efficiency in Buildings

 This paper introduces the major state-level regulations and policies for improving energy efficiency in buildings.
-The purpose of the review is to discuss the challenges and issues in policy implementation and the latest trend in adopting innovative instruments.
+The purpose of the review is to discuss the challenges and issues in policy implementation

 Policy Group(s):